ietf-wg-dmarc/draft-kucherawy-dmarc-dmarcbis/README.md

    rest.

-   Email streams carrying DMARC feedback data MUST conform to the DMARC mechanism, thereby resulting in an aligned "pass" (see {#identifier- alignment}).
+   Email streams carrying DMARC feedback data MUST conform to the DMARC mechanism, thereby resulting in an aligned "pass" (see Section 3.1).
    This practice minimizes the risk of report consumers processing fraudulent reports.

    The RFC5322.Subject field for individual report submissions SHOULD conform to the following ABNF: